 Now observe the below M2 Message.
 Here MIC Verification will be done, and MIC bit is set to 1.

 Now We have the required values to generate the PTK.
-And now we should have the KCK which will be derived from the PTK to generate the MIC.
+And now we should have the KCK which will be derived from the PTK and KCK will be used to generate the MIC.
 First we will generate the PTK and then we will check how to generate the MIC.
-There is a python script to generate the MIC.
-And if we execute the script with the input values we will generate the PTK.
+We need to give all the input to the python program and we can see the PTK generated.

 Observe the below image to see the output of the script that has generated the required keys.
 Now we are giving the input to the script that is going to generate the keys.
 We enter the below input.

 - Passphrase (WiFi Password)

 - AP MAC